Qinti/nazca/README.md

 #### Event handlers
 In a previous tutorial we implemented a page with "Hello World" text, that changes the color every 2 seconds.
-Let's add some user interaction.
-An input field that accepts the the the time period in seconds, and a button that changes it.
+Let's add some user interaction: an input field that accepts the time period in seconds, and a button that sets it.

 ```javascript
 class HelloWorld < div {